bring/developer-site/README.md

 `npm run build` builds CSS, JS and JSON.
 Hugo needs this in order to run.

 `npm start` runs Hugo locally.
-Pages update instantly on change.
-With two
+Pages update instantly on change, with one
-exceptions:

-1. If you are working on the RAML files, you have to run `npm run buildraml` to recompile a JSON file with the changes.
+exception: if you are working on the RAML files, you have to run `npm run buildraml` to recompile a JSON file with the changes.
-2. If you are working on the JS or CSS, run `npm run bundlewatch` to have Webpack update the bundled files on change.

 Hugo watches for changes to those generated files, no need to stop and restart under normal circumstances.